-Many times all three boys are hands-on a sensory bin at once.
+Many times all three boys are hands-on in a sensory bin at once.

-Sometimes they work, and others in the heat of the moment they do not.
-But what is more important is that I am implanting suggestive problem-solving skills that they surprise me when they use on their terms.
+Sometimes these phases work, and others, in the heat of the moment, do not.
+But what is more important is that I am implanting suggestive problem-solving skills that surprise me when the kids use it on their terms.

 Both of these phrases are incredibly powerful to hear and practice.
 We want our children to be problem solvers and find ways to resolve conflict without adult intervention.
 The way we do this is by modeling ourselves.